jmassardo/jmassardo.github.io/_drafts/2019-04-11-Habitat-for-Windows-Running-In-Production.md

 ## Closing

 As you can see, there are a number of things to consider; however, most all of them are small, easy to complete chunks of work.
 It feels like a ton of work to start with, but it normally only takes a few days to work through all of it.

+Special thanks to Josh Hudson and Andrew Defour for letting me use info from their ChefConf 2019 session.
+I highly recommend checkout out their [presentation](https://chefconf.chef.io/conf-resources/lessons-field-chef-habitat-enterprise-scale/).

 As always, if you have any questions or feedback, please feel free to contact me: [@jamesmassardo](https://twitter.com/jamesmassardo)